 size: 1Gi

-provisioning: # Example cloud-init script to create a `cloud` user with the password `cloud`.
+provisioning: # example cloud-init script to create a cloud user with cloud password

 type: UserData